27 Jul 2020

 For holding companies, the main business value driver would be the real estate asset or investment security that the company holds.
 Therefore, any increase in value on these assets will directly increase the value of the company.
 For the scope of our discussion, we will focus mainly on companies that are generating income through active business operations.

 While it may be a daunting task to deconstruct a fully operating business, we will find that this is a necessary step.
 Not all pieces of this puzzle are valued the same when it comes to looking at the big picture of what a company is worth.
-In general, the business value drivers of a include the following components:
+In general, the business value drivers of a company include the following components: